I’VE ALWAYS HAD to CONTROL –

 Solution:

 • asking for permission to be who you already are.
-But it’s respectful to ask – if you’re ‘impinging’ on someone’s rights, or if you need to give them a choice about something
+But it is respectful to ask – if you’re ‘impinging’ on someone’s rights, or if you need to give them a choice about something

-• being any healthier than you are – to have good things in your life
+• being any healthier than you are, in order to have good things in life

 • knowing everything or solving every issue (not be perfect)

-• arguing your point – unless it’s really important, especially when it’s clear they’re not open.
+• arguing your point – unless it’s really important, especially when it’s clear someone is not open.
 You don’t have to be right, & don’t have to prove it when you are

-If we push & push to be understood by such people, we just make a fool of ourselves (Article re. being in control, w/ Biblical references)
+If we push & push to be understood by unavailable people, we just make a fool of ourself (Article re. being in control, w/ Biblical references)

 STRENGTHEN S-C by engaging your ADULT